Gavant/gavant-ember-table/README.md

 @updateSorts - A function that updates the sorts array.
 @onRowClick - An action that is fired when a row is clicked
 @enableSort - A boolean that allows/disallows sorting

+@tableMeta - a hash that takes in assigned data that can be accessed inside of components
 ```

 More configuration options and api details can be found here: [ember-table](https://github.com/Addepar/ember-table).